what is mvls?

 Trahan said, “We also provide the Polaris library database, which lets all libraries in the system keep records on collections, borrowers, and facilitates borrowing between libraries.”

-The MVLS also provides shared resources to its member libraries with programs like eBooks, Zinio, Beanstack, and with rotating collections of DVD’s, juvenile and young adult fiction, and audiobooks.
+The MVLS also provides shared resources to its member libraries with rotating collections of DVD’s, juvenile and young adult fiction, and audiobooks; as well as with the Libby app, which allows library patrons to conveniently access eBooks and eMagzines on their phones or other devices.
 Each resource makes it possible for libraries to share collections so they don’t have to buy everything on their own.

 Acknowledging the impact that changing technology has on the libraries and services they provide their patrons, he said as new programs become available, the MVLS will make them available.